 Another group consistently targeting the UK is Vice Society, who overwhelmingly target the UK Education sector.
-Vice Society a known for an approach that targets less notable high profile and less cyber mature victims by ‘flying under the radar’ to avoid unwanted attention.
+Vice Society is known for targeting less notable (and arguably less cyber-mature) victims, ‘flying under the radar’ to avoid unwanted attention.

-Vice Society are not known for their innovation and have been billed as targeting less secure or developed targets.
-While some have speculated that targeting education is less profitable for attackers than other industries, the fact that groups like Vice Society have now consistently targeted UK schools and universities since 2021 (unlike other sectors that were targeted but are not longer i.e. construction), their attacks are likely yielding a degree of profit.
+While some have speculated that targeting education is less profitable for attackers than other industries, the fact that groups like Vice Society have now consistently targeted UK schools and universities since 2021 (unlike other sectors that were targeted but are not longer i.e. construction), their attacks are certainly yielding a degree of profit.

 Other notable threats include: